collective/Products.membrane/README.rst

 ============

 Since version 3.0: Plone 4.3 or 5.0.
 We only test with Python 2.7.
+For older Plone versions, please use Products.membrane branch 2.1.x.

 If you create a membrane type based on Archetypes, then you must first install Archetypes, then membrane.
 This is needed so new users are properly indexed by the membrane tool.